Britain’s Taxable Capacity: Has it Reached the Upper Limit?

 To be chaired by Jonathan Isaby, Director of Politeia, with a response from Dr Sheila Lawlor, Politeia’s Founder and Director of Research

-In his forthcoming Politeia paper, David B. Smith uses well over a century’s historic annual figures up to 2019 and quarterly data up to the third quarter of 2020 to consider the upper limit to UK taxable capacity – an important concept because it defines the upper limit of sustainable government expenditure.
+In his Politeia paper, David B. Smith uses well over a century’s historic annual figures up to 2019 and quarterly data up to the third quarter of 2020 to consider the upper limit to UK taxable capacity – an important concept because it defines the upper limit of sustainable government expenditure.

 At this online launch event – taking place the week after Chancellor Rishi Sunak’s Spending Review – David will summarise his findings, with two further speakers joining the panel to discuss the country’s taxable capacity and the sustainability (or otherwise) of the Government’s spending plans.